alisongan/cache-simulator/README.md

 # cache-simulator
+This was a project for CMSC 15400 at UChicago.
 This program simulates (counts the number of hits, misses and misses) the behavior of a cache with a LRU policy.
 This program reads valgrind reference trace files in the format

 [space]operation address,size